 It is the School Board’s role to determine what its needs are and what Arlington public education looks like.
 It is the County Board’s responsibility to build trust and credibility with its residents, including current and future APS parents.
 (The same can be said of the School Board, but that’s another discussion.)
 Rather than setting a fixed budget amount and directing the School Board to make it work, the County should offer the support and resources its school district requires by coordinating services and working with the school system to efficiently meet its needs now and into the future so as to ensure Arlington’s overall ability to provide the highest quality public education and public services possible.

 For its own part, APS needs to develop an actual master plan — aside from AFSAP and CIP planning.
 That master plan should be incorporated into the County’s comprehensive master plan along with those for other county departments.
 Our school system consumes almost half of the County’s total revenue.
 Does it not make sense that its needs be accounted for in the County’s comprehensive plan?
 And shouldn’t voters care how potential County Board members’ positions will impact our school system?

 The pending special election is an opportunity for Arlington parents to realize the importance of their vote for County Board, and an opportunity for all Arlington residents to consider the benefits of including APS in the County’s comprehensive plan.

 Maura McMahon is the mother of two children in Arlington Public Schools.
 An Arlington resident since 2001, McMahon has been active in a range of County and school issues.
-She has served on the Thomas Jefferson, South Arlington, and Career Center working groups and currently serves as president of the Arlington County Council of PTAs.
+She has served on the Thomas Jefferson, South Arlington, and Career Center working groups and is the former president of the Arlington County Council of PTAs.